Three simple steps to stimulate critical thinking

-Complex problems are the last way to help students find new point of view.
+Complex problems are the last way to help students find new points of view.
 The key here is to deal with problems from a variety of different domains, creating the necessity for students to gain adequate information about the relevant topics.
-Exploring different domains and taking different viewpoints and conflicting interests will provide different complex problems/questions that needed to be understood before they can be solved.
-This sharpens the student’s skills in critical thinking.
+Exploring different domains, and taking in different viewpoints and conflicting interests will provide different complex problems/questions that need to be understood before they can be solved.
+This sharpens the students’ skills in critical thinking.

 Questions for reflection

 1. How could you include tasks that foster critical thinking?